 The second piece of the puzzle is what we call an "impulse", which is state the UI can generate and send back to code.
 This is used when you have a button that, when clicked, your application needs to do something outside the scope of the UI.
 Like make a network request or fetch data from a database.

-Copyright © 2018 Marshall Two LLC.
+Copyright © 2018 UIINK OPERATIONS LLC.
 All rights reserved.